-- acquired a more extensive knowledge of the central political institutions and political systems; - a deepened understanding of comparative political issues, and the ability to think critically about the issues raised in the course literature: - gained knowledge of methodological approaches to comparative political research; - apply comparative studies departing from specific methodological and analytical approaches; - developed a range of critical, analytical and interpretative skills which include critical reading and comprehension, paper writing, discussion and presentation.
+- acquired a more extensive knowledge of the central political institutions and political systems; - a deepened understanding of comparative political issues, and the ability to think critically about the issues raised in the course literature; - apply comparative studies departing from specific methodological and analytical approaches; - •developed a range of critical, analytical and interpretative skills which include critical reading and comprehension, paper writing, discussion and presentation.

-Gallagher, Michael, Laver, Michael & Mair, Peter (2011), Representative Government in Modern Europe - Institutions, Parties and Governments.
-McGraw-Hill International Edition, 5th edition (400 pp.) Selection of articles (about 350 pp).
+Gallagher, Michael, Laver, Michael & Mair, Peter (2011), Representative Government in Modern Europe.
+McGraw-Hill International Edition, 5:e upplagan.
+(500 s.)